 Geared hub motors also feature a freewheel mechanism that reduces resistance by disengaging the motor when not in use.
 The wheel can spin freely when the motor is off.
 This allows you to pedal more efficiently while you’re not using the motor.

-Direct Drive Hub Motors
+Direct Drive Hub Motors (Gearless Hub Motors)

+Direct drive hub motors are the most common type of ebike motors.
 The main benefit of direct drive hub motors is that they are incredibly reliable because they have no moving parts.
 They can last for tens of thousands of miles if they’re taken care of.
-They are virtually maintenance-free.
-Additionally, direct drive hub motors are extremely quiet compared to other types of electric bike motors.
+They are maintenance-free.
+In addition, direct drive hub motors are extremely quiet.

 As an added benefit, direct drive hub motors also allow for regenerative braking.
 This system creates resistance in the motor and converts kinetic energy into electricity that charges your battery.
 The motor works like a generator while using regenerative braking.
 This can improve your range by around 5%.